sirio81/vmcli/README.md

 Sueggestions:

-    link the vmcli to your path:
+link the vmcli to your path, you can run the command everywere:

     ln -s /home/user/vmcli/vmcli.py /usr/local/bin

-You may whant to create an alias for the cluster you use the most (it may be just one)
+You may whant to create an alias for the cluster you use the most (it may be just one).

-    alias vmcli='vmcli.py --cluster=test'
+    alias vmcli='vmcli.py --cluster=production'

 Examples
 ========